stephluma/LEAF/projects/technical_design.md

 ### How It Works

 1. On each data load, `checkAndCopyResolvedRecurringTasks()` queries for tasks with `stepID = resolved` AND `indicator 45 = Yes`.
 2. For each such task, if it has not already been copied (checked via the `RECURRING_COPIED_KEY` localStorage set and an in-memory lock `recurringInProgress`), `copyRecurringTask(sourceRecordID)` is called.
-In v11 the copied-set is read once before the loop instead of once per record.
 3. The copy process:
    - Reads all task fields from the source record via query API.
    - Creates a new task record via `/api/form/new` POST, copying all indicator fields except status (reset to "Not Started") and otherSubType (cleared).